CS2103JAN2017-W13-B1/main/docs/UserGuide.md

 ### 2.7.
 Clearing all entries : `clear`

-Clears all stored tasks from the μTask.<br>
+Description: Clears all stored tasks from the μTask.<br>

 Format: `clear`

 ### 2.8.
 Exiting the program : `exit`

-Exits the program.<br>
+Description: Exits the program.<br>

 Format: `exit`

 ### 2.9.
 Saving the data

-μTask data are saved in the hard disk automatically after any command that changes the data.<br>
+Description:  μTask data are saved in the hard disk automatically after any command that changes the data.<br>
 There is no need to save manually.